2007 Portuguese abortion referendum: Campaign period

+Choices slogans

 Opinion polling

-A December 2006 Aximage/Correio da Manhã poll had found that 61% of Portugal's electorate supported the proposal, 26% did not, and 12% were "not sure".
+A December 2006 Aximage/Correio da Manhã poll had found that 61 percent of Portugal's electorate supported the proposal, 26 percent did not, and 12 percent were "not sure".
 An earlier survey from October 2006 had yielded similar results.
-However, a poll from mid-January 2007 had seen support drop to 38 to 28 in favour.
+However, a poll from mid-January 2007 had seen support drop to 38 to 28 percent in favour.